AIA Billing by Trade

 Core AIA Billing Guides That Help Every Trade

-If you want the form mechanics and billing basics behind these trade pages, these core guides are a good place to start:
+If you want the form mechanics and billing basics behind these trade pages, these core guides are a good place to start.
+They explain the G702/G703 structure, SOV setup, retainage, stored materials, and common rejection points.

 FAQ: AIA Billing by Industry

 Because each trade creates different billing pressure points.
-Electrical contractors deal with line-item complexity, HVAC contractors deal with equipment timing, plumbing contractors deal with underground and rough-in phases, roofing contractors deal with weather and partial completion, concrete contractors deal with front-loaded costs, and drywall contractors deal with overlapping phase-based progress.
+Electrical contractors often deal with line-item complexity and change orders, HVAC contractors deal with equipment timing, plumbing contractors deal with underground and rough-in phases, roofing contractors deal with weather and partial completion, concrete contractors deal with front-loaded costs, and drywall contractors deal with overlapping phase-based progress.

 Build Cleaner Pay Apps for the Way Your Trade Actually Works